genomicsclass/book/pages/PCA.md

 ![Data projected onto space spanned by first PC.](figure/PCA-PC1-1.png)

-This is a re-scaled average height which has higher sum of squares.
+This is a re-scaled average height, which has higher sum of squares.
 There is a mathematical procedure for determining which $$\mathbf{v}$$ maximizes the sum of squares and the SVD provides it for us.

-### The Principal Components
+#### The principal components

 The orthogonal vector that maximizes the sum of squares: